-Marry Sturgeons Revelation to the Participation Inequality Principle and the argument arises that the main motivation for growing any online community is not simply the amassing of eyeballs but is to turn that into an asset for reach:
+Marry Sturgeons Revelation to the Participation Inequality Principle and the argument arises that the main motivation for growing any online asset is not simply the amassing of 'fans' but is to turn that into an asset for reach, putting it to work:

-- Growing the 1% that will create content.
+- Growing the 1% that will create (the most loyal).

 - Make it easy to share

 - Rewarding those who's contributions have the most share value